sabravo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this is my second pointer readme file
+this is my second pointer array and string readme fil